rileyjgr/astapi/docs/README.md

 ## Future Plans.

-- Format data into3d rendered image in user brower.
+- Format data into VR simulation in user browers.
 - Allow the user to change the planet the asteriod hits.
 - 3D asteriods defense game, using Jpl NEO data.
 - Show effects on planet earth over the course of many asteriod collisions.